Rehaan1/JavatoPDFConverter/README.md

 java -jar javatopdfconver.jar C:/itextExamples/samplePDF C:/itextExamples/
 ```

+- The combined pdf in the above example will be available in C:/itextExamples/ with the name samplePDF.pdf

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.